-A divisional headquarter of Mymensingh, it is north part of Bangladesh.
-This place was named after the name of (a king) Raja Man Singh a Navaratnas Great emperor Akbar.
+A divisional headquarter of Mymensingh.
+It is north part of Bangladesh.
+This place was named after the name of a king (Raja) Man Singh a Navaratnas Great emperor Akbar.
 Its area is 4,363.48 sq km.
 This district was established in 1787.
 Afterwards it was divided into six districts.
 There are Jamalpur, Mymensingh, Sherpur and Netrokona under this division.

 Here tourist spots are Agricultural University, Bokaynagar Fort, Maharaj Shashikanta house and more.
 This town is situated on the bank of the Bamhputra River.

 - Bangladesh Agricultural University

 - Fisheries research institute at Mymensingh Sadar Upazila

 - Collection of Joynul Abedin